Guide

 The breakeven point is straightforward.
 If you plan to import more than three to four times in a 12-month period, a continuous bond saves money and eliminates the logistical overhead of arranging a new bond for each shipment.

-When Is a Customs Bond Required?
+Import Bond Requirements: When You Need a Customs Bond

 For a detailed breakdown of every scenario that triggers a bond requirement, including thresholds, exceptions, and penalty exposure, read our complete guide: When Is a Customs Bond Required?

 The bond premium is separate from customs brokerage fees.
 Your customs broker may charge an additional fee for bond procurement and filing, or this may be included in their per-entry rate.
-Greenwich Mercantile includes bond procurement assistance in our flat $100 per filing rate with no surcharges.
+Greenwich Mercantile includes bond procurement assistance in our flat-rate pricing with no surcharges.
+For a comprehensive breakdown of customs brokerage costs, including how customs bond cost fits into your total landed cost, see our pricing guide: How Much Does a Customs Broker Cost?

 What Happens After You Get a Bond